thunderseethe/thunderseethe.github.io/content/posts/desugar-base.md

 ## Setting Up For Success

 Like our other passes, desugar is a set of recursive methods walking a tree.
-With all the trees we're traversing, we'll have covered a whole forest by the time we're done with this compiler.
+With all the trees we're traversing, we'll have covered a whole forest by the time we're done compiling.
 Also like our other passes, we share state between those recursive methods in a `Desugar` struct:

 ```rs